CliMA/CalibrateEmulateSample.jl/docs/src/sample.md

     burnin=10_000,
 )
 ```
-The keyword arguments `init_params` give a starting step of the chain (often taken to be the mean of the final iteration of Calibrate stage), and a `burnin` gives a number of initial steps to be discarded when drawing statistics from the Sampling method.
+The keyword arguments `init_params` give a starting step of the chain (often taken to be the mean of the final iteration of calibrate stage), and a `burnin` gives a number of initial steps to be discarded when drawing statistics from the sampling method.

 For good efficiency, one often needs to run MCMC with a problem-dependent step size.
 We provide a simple utility to help choose this.
 Here the optimizer runs short chains (of length `N`), and adjusts the step-size until the MCMC acceptance rate falls within an acceptable range, returning this step size.
 ```julia